-- It is 30 times rarer than gold and 40 percent heavier than 14K gold.
+- It is 30 times rarer than gold and 40% heavier than 14-karat gold.

 - It does not tarnish or oxidize.

-The platinum used in jewellery is 90 to 95 percent pure and offers a soft white appearance.
+The platinum used in jewellery is 90-95% pure and offers a soft white appearance.
 Platinum pieces stand the test of time – and look just as gorgeous after decades.

-Silver.
 Silver is a valuable metal, but not as expensive or rare as platinum and gold.
 For this reason, it is a very popular choice for a wide range of jewellery applications.
-Its affordability is unmatched by other “precious metals.”
-Like gold, though, silver is too soft for practical use in jewellery so it must be mixed with another, harder, metal, such as copper.
-Sterling silver must contain 92.5 percent pure silver; the alloy increases its strength.
+Its affordability is unmatched by other ‘precious metals’.
+Like gold, though, silver is too soft for practical use in jewellery, so it must be mixed with another, harder, metal, such as copper.
+Sterling silver must contain 92.5% pure silver; the alloy increases its strength.

 Choosing jewellery metals is a matter of taste, preference, and budget.
 Given the selection, there is certainly a choice for everyone.